hejaziak/Multilayer-Preceptron/README.md

 # python 3
 $ python 3 MLP.py
 ```
-## Running different data sets
+## Running different datasets

-Change the file name in the mlp.py code under the comment "Running the mlp" with your data set file name .
+Change the file name in the mlp.py code under the comment "Running the mlp" with your dataset file name .
 Make sure that your data set is in the same directory.